Pranjal-Tripathi-01/AWS/Glue/Readme.md

 1. CSV files from local is uploaded to S3 bucket.
 2. Crawler is setup for S3.
 3. Data is read through spark glue context.
-4. Transformed data is loaded back into S3.
+4. Data is transformed and loaded back into S3.

 ## Resources:
 1. AWS